 A workover rig south of Wright, pictured in December 2025.
 (Dustin Bleizeffer/WyoFile)

-The Petroleum Association of Wyoming, among the bill’s backers, noted that the source of funding — severance taxes — primarily comes from the fossil fuel industry that would enjoy the benefits of the new program.
+The Petroleum Association of Wyoming, among the bill’s backers, noted that the source of funding — severance taxes — comes from the fossil fuel industry that would enjoy the benefits of the new program.

 “By investing in Wyoming Energy Dominance Fund, the Legislature has the opportunity to reinvest industry-paid taxes to the benefit of Wyoming families and the state’s long-term prosperity,” Petroleum Association President Pete Obermueller said in a prepared statement.